 We recently also acquired a high-class travel club membership that allows us to book resorts across the globe for truly unbelievable prices.
 Our next year of travelling is going to be really spectacular!

 It’s an exclusive club for the ‘dedicated travelling types’ and has a number of very valuable services and benefits.
-I can’t cover all that in this article but I made an e-book that explains all about it which you can download here.

 I would say that whatever it takes, make sure you get to see another country at least once a year, just to expand your horizons, increase your culture and truly benefit from all the wonders of the world!